domoritz/D3-App-Template/README.md

 ## Deployment

 When you push to GitHub, the app automatically deploys to GitHub Pages.
 See `deploy.yml` for details.
+Make sure to update the `base` property in `vit.config.ts` to match your repo name.

 ## Notes